-Our office at New York Oral, Maxillofacial, and Implant Surgery offers several sedation options for our patients.
+At New York Oral, Maxillofacial, and Implant Surgery, we offer several sedation options for our patients.
 Our oral and maxillofacial surgeons have been extensively trained in a hospital setting, by medical anesthesiologists, to provide safe and reliable sedation options for those who suffer from anxiety at just the mere thought of meeting an oral surgeon or undergoing an oral surgical procedure.

 Benefits of Sedation for Oral Surgical Procedures